Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Coverage Initiated by Analysts at StockNews.com

 Institutional Inflows and Outflows

-Several large investors have recently modified their holdings of AMPE.
-BlackRock Inc. raised its holdings in shares of Ampio Pharmaceuticals by 0.4% during the first quarter.
-BlackRock Inc. now owns 13,996,074 shares of the specialty pharmaceutical company’s stock valued at $6,578,000 after acquiring an additional 61,269 shares during the last quarter.
-Vanguard Group Inc. raised its position in Ampio Pharmaceuticals by 20.0% in the 3rd quarter.
-Vanguard Group Inc. now owns 9,954,092 shares of the specialty pharmaceutical company’s stock valued at $602,000 after purchasing an additional 1,662,127 shares during the last quarter.
-State Street Corp boosted its holdings in Ampio Pharmaceuticals by 2.0% in the 1st quarter.
-State Street Corp now owns 3,430,770 shares of the specialty pharmaceutical company’s stock valued at $1,612,000 after purchasing an additional 66,375 shares in the last quarter.
-Millennium Management LLC raised its position in Ampio Pharmaceuticals by 998.6% in the second quarter.
-Millennium Management LLC now owns 2,035,413 shares of the specialty pharmaceutical company’s stock worth $342,000 after acquiring an additional 1,850,138 shares in the last quarter.
-Finally, Shilanski & Associates Inc. purchased a new position in shares of Ampio Pharmaceuticals in the 3rd quarter valued at about $57,000.
-Institutional investors own 19.82% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of AMPE.
+Two Sigma Advisers LP boosted its stake in shares of Ampio Pharmaceuticals by 304.3% in the third quarter.
+Two Sigma Advisers LP now owns 432,216 shares of the specialty pharmaceutical company’s stock valued at $26,000 after buying an additional 325,300 shares in the last quarter.
+Shilanski & Associates Inc. purchased a new stake in shares of Ampio Pharmaceuticals in the third quarter valued at approximately $57,000.
+Price T Rowe Associates Inc. MD boosted its stake in shares of Ampio Pharmaceuticals by 73.5% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 394,100 shares of the specialty pharmaceutical company’s stock valued at $66,000 after buying an additional 166,979 shares in the last quarter.
+Virtu Financial LLC purchased a new stake in shares of Ampio Pharmaceuticals in the second quarter valued at approximately $72,000.
+Finally, Bank of Montreal Can purchased a new stake in shares of Ampio Pharmaceuticals in the first quarter valued at approximately $168,000.
+19.82% of the stock is currently owned by hedge funds and other institutional investors.

 About Ampio Pharmaceuticals